Place and People

 Robsons have been farming at Hepple Whitefield since 1952 and are widely admired in and beyond the valley for their livestock expertise.
 We are very lucky to have them running our extensive grazing regime.

-Richard has taken a lead of our Hidden Hepple events and tours.
-He has a keen passion for telling our story as well as spotting various birds, mushrooms and wildflowers.
+Richard has taken a lead of our Hidden Hepple events and experiences.
+He has a keen passion for telling our story as well as recording various birds, mushrooms and wildflowers across the estate.